 The CAVE system at EWTGPAC San Diego, with MVRsimulation visuals and 3D content, BSI MACE, and other products.
 Featured in the display is VRSG rendering MVRsimulation's geospecific terrain of Kismayo, Somalia.

-The U.S. Navy uses MetaVR visuals in its Combined Arms Virtual Environment (CAVE) training dome and desktop systems at three US-based facilities that specialize in instructing Navy and U.S Marine Corps close air support procedures within a virtual environment.
+The U.S. Navy uses MVRsimulation VRSG and 3D content in its Combined Arms Virtual Environment (CAVE) training dome and desktop systems at three US-based facilities that specialize in instructing Navy and U.S Marine Corps close air support procedures within a virtual environment.

 The CAVE systems are used for initial qualification and currency training for Naval Special Warfare, Naval Expeditionary Combat Command, and Marine Corps joint terminal attack controllers (JTACS) and joint fires observers (JFOs).
 All three CAVE systems replaced legacy Multi-Purpose Supporting Arms Training (MSAT) systems, repurposing the 5-meter 240-degree field-of-view (FOV) domes from those systems.

 The CAVE system at EWTGPAC San Diego, with MVRsimulation visuals, terrain, and 3D content, and BSI MACE and other products.
 Featured in the curved display is VRSG rendering MVRsimulation's geospecific terrain of Kismayo, Somalia.

 The CAVE training system, designed and built by Battlespace Simulations (BSI), provides an immersive, large field-of-view partial dome display for sea- and land-based individual and team training in supporting arms and close air support.
 The CAVE is comprised of student desktop stations in a partial dome, an instructor/operator station (IOS), a role-player station, and a supporting arms station in an adjoining classroom.